 When you work with a debt settlement company, they take your payments long before contacting your creditors.
 They can wind up collecting from you for years before any action is taken to address your actual debts.
 The debt settlement company’s pitch is that after years of receiving no payment from you, your creditors will agree to anything.

 Relief from Collection Calls and Garnishments

 Second, a consumer proposal provides instant relief from collection calls and legal action, such as garnishing your wages or bank account.
-Without the legal protection of a consumer proposal or bankruptcy, your creditor or a collection agency can remove money directly from your bank account or your paycheque through garnishment, although they do require a court judgement to do so.
+Without the legal protection of a consumer proposal or bankruptcy, your creditor or a collection agency can remove money directly from your bank account or your paycheque through garnishment, although they do require a court judgment to do so.
 Unless the debt settlement company negotiates with your creditors right away, you can still end up facing collection calls and legal action.